-The exterior wall of this local haunt reads “Steaks, Seafood, and other great stuff,” and they’re definitely not wrong—there’s a lot of great stuff at Billy’s!
+The exterior wall of this local haunt reads “Steaks, Seafood, and other great stuff,” and they’re definitely not wrong—there’s a lot of great stuff on the menu at Billy’s!

 Billy’s serves up American cuisine with a modern twist in a building steeped in almost as much history as the town itself.
 Its upscale pub feel is a cool mix of classy and casual, making it an equally great location for a family outing or for a date.

 Take a load off at the classic wooden bar among the elegant touches of its former Ritz Hotel interior.
 Stop by on a Sunday for a dish of candied bacon at brunch or in the evening for one of the best whiskey collections on this side of Southwest Virginia.